fnoi/pc2beam/README.md

-# PC2Beam
+# PC2BEAM

 A Python package for converting point cloud data to beam models.
-This package implements the methodology described in the paper ["Automated Steel Structure Model Reconstruction through Point Cloud Instance Segmentation and Parametric Shape Fitting"](https://arxiv.org/abs/2403.XXXXX) (2025, under review).
+This package implements the methodology described in the paper ["Automated Steel Structure Model Reconstruction through Point Cloud Instance Segmentation and Parametric Shape Fitting"](https://itcon.org/papers/2025_45-ITcon-Noichl.pdf) (Journal of Information Technology in Construction, 2025).

 If you use this code in your academic work, please cite the paper using the citation information provided at the bottom of this README.